noicyreal/serotonin-ui/README.md

 # Serotonin UI

-Custom client-side executor UI library inspired by the supplied dark and teal reference.
+Remade Serotonin (the external) to a UI library.
 The developer chooses every tab, control, ESP target, and optional feature.

 ## Load the library